 But there’s no closure.
 There are constant reminders – some subtle, some painfully strong – of the loving husband, father, grandfather, friend, coach and cheerleader they never saw again.
 “And he’s the one that kept our extended family together, the ones in Michigan, and the others who came to Florida after we did,” King explains.

 “And after that, unfortunately, it slowly changed.
 It just was never the same, because he was the glue that kept our family together.”

-Catalyst arts editor Bill DeYoung is the author of Skyway: The True Story of Tampa Bay’s Signature Bridge and the Man Who Brought it Down (University Press of Florida, 2013).
+Catalyst Senior Writer and editor Bill DeYoung is the author of Skyway: The True Story of Tampa Bay’s Signature Bridge and the Man Who Brought it Down (University Press of Florida, 2013).